J0vid/Colormesh/README.md

 Color information across images can be pretty noisy due to inconsistent lighting, different camera settings, movement of the object, etc. We highly recommend adjusting for those differences by including a color standard in each image.
 Using the differences in color standard values between images to mitigate variation due to noise, landmarks placed on the color standard are used to sample known RGB values and adjust the sampled color of your specimen by the average deviation in each color channel.

 *Colormesh* uses the coordinates of landmarks placed on the standard in each image to sample known color values.
 Prior to calibration, it is important to check the alignment of the sampling coordinates and the images.
 Once you have determined whether an alignment correction must be made, the *rgb.calibrate* function can then be used to correct each image's measured RGB values.
-The function samples the color standards of each image at the coodinates supplied by the calibration array.
+The function samples the color standards of each image at the coordinates supplied by the calibration array.
 An image-specific color correction vector is calculated based on the mean deviation of each color channel from the known RGB values of the color standard in that image.
 The correction vector is then applied to the measured RGB values of each image.

 ### Checking the alignment for sampling